Keep Safe

 Reconstruction of the Ahr Valley

 There have always been floods in the Ahr Valley, but extreme weather conditions caused by the climate crisis are making such events increasingly likely.
 Three years after the flood, most of the houses have been rebuilt but the shaping of the riverbed is progressing slowly.
-The Valley now characterized by countless excavators, and construction noise, is currently “Germany’s largest construction site.”3
+The Valley now characterized by countless excavators, and construction noise, is often referred to as “Germany’s largest construction site.”3

 The flood represents a turning point in dealing with the river and its landscape, in which new plans, decisions, and negotiations can be made.
 The area is to be transformed into a model region in which climate protection and flood protection go hand in hand.
 Elaborate supra-local flood protection concepts are being developed to prevent another disaster of this magnitude.4 In a sense, the Ahr Valley could serve as a precedent for what it means to reshape life at and with the river.
 At the same time, the complex legal protection of the landscape is impacting the reconstruction.5 Large areas of the river and valley landscape are under landscape protection, the “Rhine-Ahr-Eifel” protected area, in accordance with §§18 and 30, Section 3 of the Rhineland-Palatinate State Nature Conservation Act (LPflG).6 But what is the specific object of protection and what does the term “landscape” mean here?
 And how does this protection relate to a landscape that is exposed to an increased risk of floods?
 What kind of (river-) landscape is being rebuilt here and for whom or what is it keeping “safe” and “protected”?